 12.2 All potable hot water supply systems shall be installed, designed and maintained in accordance with AS 3500.1-1992 known as the National Plumbing and Drainage Code, Part 4: 1994, as published by Standards Australia.

-12.3 All reference terminology written in this By-Law shall comply with AS 3500.1-1992 known as the National Plumbing and Drainage Code, Part 1: Glossary of Terms 1990, as published by Standards Australia,
+12.3 All reference terminology written in this by-law shall comply with AS 3500.1-1992 known as the National Plumbing and Drainage Code, Part 1: Glossary of Terms 1990, as published by Standards Australia,

 12.3.1 All references written AS 3500.1-1992 the “Regulatory Authority”, shall be defined to mean the Busselton Water Board.